 My name is Jelte de Jong.
-In 2004 I obtained my bachelor's degree mechanical engineer.
-After recieving my degree I went to Taizé France.
+In 2004 I obtained my bachelor's degree in mechanical engineer.
+After receiving my degree I went to Taizé France.
 There I worked in the monastery as a volunteer for 8 months.
 When I came back I worked for several companies in several positions.
 In 2009 I got hired by Strukton Rail.
 There I started working with Inventor.

 Next to that I spend my time with my son and I play handball.

-(Because of spam i obfuscate my mail address.
-As human i guess you can figure out what to do ;-)
+(Because of spam I obfuscate my mail address.
+As human, i guess you can figure out what to do ;-)

 This is my personal site.
-This are my personal opinions and not necessarily the opinions of my employer.
+These are my personal opinions and not necessarily the opinions of my employer.
 Test all iLogic code, you find on this site, extensively on non-production files.
 Do not use any code in a production environment until YOU have thoroughly tested it and have verified that it works as expected.
 Always back up any data before running any experimental code.
 You are ultimately responsible for any iLogic code that you run, so make sure you test it thoroughly!